Comparison · VERIFIED APRIL 2026

 Final verdict: Jan vs Poe

 Both Jan and Poe are strong tools in the chatbot space, but they serve different needs.
 Jan stands out for complete privacy, making it ideal for privacy-conscious users wanting a simple local ai chat app.
-Poe differentiates with access all major ai models in one place, which benefits users focused on users wanting to try multiple ai models.
+Poe is best at access all major ai models in one place — particularly for teams focused on users wanting to try multiple ai models.

 The best approach is to try Jan's free tier and Poe's free tier to see which fits your specific workflow.